-The de-risking calculation is, of course, relative and dependent on the sponsor’s view of, e.g., future interest rate trends and the cost/savings of paying a participant all benefits this year vs. paying them next year vs. simply paying them when due (e.g., beginning at age 65).
+Finally, the de-risking calculation is relative and dependent on the sponsor’s view of, e.g., future interest rate trends and the cost/savings of paying a participant all benefits this year vs. paying them next year vs. simply paying them when due (e.g., beginning at age 65).
 (We will discuss these issues in our next article.)

 What follows is a detailed discussion of these conclusions.

 De-risking involves paying out the present value of a participant’s benefit as a lump sum.
 The interest rates used to calculate that present value are the Pension Protection Act (PPA) “spot” first, second, and third segment rates for a designated month.
 Many sponsors set the lump sum rate at the beginning of the calendar year, based on the spot rates in a prior year “lookback” month, so that participants will know what rate will be used to calculate their lump sum for the entire year.
 A plurality of plans use a November lookback month, which we use in our example.
 Under such an approach, for 2022 the lump sum rates would be the November 2021 PPA spot rates.

 The following chart shows PPA spot second and third segment rates for the period 2019-2021.

 As this data indicates, November 2021 2nd segment rates were up significantly (40 basis points) vs. November 2020 rates, while 3rd segment rates were flat.

 As noted, based on these rates, the cost of de-risking our example participant decreased 2%, from $10,428 in 2020 to $10,218 in 2021.